Skip to main content

 Life of a paid delivery

-1. Client bootstrap — client generates an iroh key, queries the on-chain registry, seeds a peer table, and subscribes to regional + global gossip topics (bootstrap).
+1. Client bootstrap — client generates a keypair, queries the on-chain registry, seeds a peer table, and subscribes to regional + global gossip topics.

-2. Discovery — client asks its known peers cdn/probe/v1 for a blob hash.
-On miss, any peer performs a cdn/dht/v1 FIND_VALUE to locate holders (content discovery).
+2. Discovery — client probes its known peers for a blob hash.
+On miss, any peer performs a DHT lookup to locate holders.

-4. Payment channel open — client opens a payment channel in an allowlisted ERC-20 with the selected node on-chain (payments).
+4. Payment channel open — client opens a USDC payment channel with the selected node on-chain (payments).

-5. Streaming + vouchers — node streams via cdn/client/v1; client signs EIP-712 vouchers per configurable cadence (default 1 MB) (payments).
+5. Streaming + vouchers — node streams to the client; client signs off-chain vouchers as bytes flow.

-6. Cache-miss fan-out — if the node doesn’t have the blob, it performs its own probe/pull from another peer via cdn/client/v1 (paid).
-Every byte delivered in the network is paid (wire protocol).
+6. Cache-miss fan-out — if the node doesn’t have the blob, it pulls from another peer (paid).
+Every byte delivered in the network is paid.

-7. Channel close — either party initiates settlement on-chain.
-Watchtowers (watchtower) monitor for stale closes during the dispute window.
+7. Channel close — either party initiates settlement on-chain, with a dispute window for stale closes.

 Key invariants